Evidence Preservation Guide

 The First 30 Days

 Civil Rights Investigation Checklist.
-What your lawyer must do immediately in a police brutality or jail death case to preserve evidence.
+What your lawyer should review early in a police brutality or jail death case to preserve evidence.

 How to use this guide